Set up your training space ahead of your lesson in order to make best use of your session time. Take a look at the below information.

 - Set up your camera in a landscape position – wider than tall.

 - Put other household dogs into another room, and let your family know that you need quiet time.

-- Contact your instructor by email immediately if you are having tech problems!
+- Contact your instructor by email (not phone) immediately if you are having tech problems!

 - Treat pouch A fanny pack or a rock climbing chalk pouch will work fine.
 This makes your job easier!

-- Moist or semi-moist treats – Approximately 300pcs.
+- Moist or semi-moist treats – About 300pcs.
 Cut all treats to about the size of a large pea, or smaller for smaller dogs.
-Chop treats prior to class, not during class.
+Chop treats prior to class, not during your session.

 - Store-bought treats: Rollover logs, dehydrated organ meats, Ziwi Peak, etc.